 Measuring Up to the Resilience Challenge

-The Resilience Measurement, Evidence and Learning Community of Practice (CoP), in conjunction with members and partners, the conference demonstrated that investments in resilience are resulting in better outcomes in people’s lives.
+Hosted by the Resilience Measurement, Evidence and Learning Community of Practice, in conjunction with members and partners, the conference demonstrated that investments in resilience are resulting in better outcomes in people’s lives.

 ABOUT THE CONFERENCE